 According to California state law, you are able to file a personal injury lawsuit up to 2 years following the date of your injury (California Code of Civil Procedure section 335.1).
 However, depending on your case, there may be exceptions to this law that shorten the amount of time you have.
 This law is known as the statute of limitations.
 As time goes by, it becomes more and more difficult to prove a personal injury case.
 Witnesses may begin to forget important details of an event and evidence may be harder to procure, so it's important to begin pursuing your case as soon as possible!

-In a personal injury case you may be eligible to receive compensation for the following types of damages: medical expenses, lost wages, pain and suffering, and possibly even punitive damages.
+In a personal injury case, you may be eligible to receive compensation for the following types of damages: medical expenses, lost wages, pain and suffering, and punitive damages.

 A damage cap is put in place to limit the amount of compensation someone may receive for certain types of injury lawsuits.
 In California, there are several specific damage caps in place, one of which limits the amount of non-economic damages (pain and suffering) that may be recovered in a medical malpractice case to $250,000 (California Civil Code section 3333.2).
 To learn more about California personal injury damage caps, contact our Thousand Oaks personal injury attorney today!